martinmcbride/pysound/README.md

-# pysound
+# quack

 A Python library for creating digital sound.
-Mainly intended to allow creation of experimental instruments and music.
+Mainly intended to allow creation of experimental instruments, sounds and music.